 While smartphones are becoming increasingly more popular, so too, is the number of smartphone home office apps.
 Whether you’re a freelancer or a business owner who works from home, there is an app to help make your day-to-day tasks easier.
+We can argue that adding a metal wall art from Retro Designs and writing your ideas on sticky notes is the only way to go about it, but smartphone apps also have huge potential.

 In this article, I’ll take a look at some of the best smartphone apps for your home office, focusing on their features, user-friendliness, and price.